ghillert/botanic-ng/README.md

 ## How to Run

+* Please make sure you have **Redis** running.
+Redis is used to store the session information.
+* Currently, the project relies on a SNAPSHOT release of [Spring Session](https://github.com/spring-projects/spring-session).
+* The project uses Java 8

     $mvn clean spring-boot:run

 The easiest way to run solely the UI is to use Spring Boot.